-Element Definition SC[1-6] Indicator for the starting cohort 1 = Newborns 2 = Kindergarten 3 = Fifth-grade students 4 = Ninth-grade students 5 = First-year university students 6 = Adults [filename] Meaning of the file name Prefix: x = cross-sectional file; sp = spell file; p = panel file Keyword: indicates the content of the corresponding file (e. g., data file xTarget contains cross-sectional data from the target questionnaire; spSchool contains spell data from the school history) File names of generated datasets do not have a prefix and always start with a capital letter (e. g., CohortProfile, Weights) [D,R,O] Indicator for the confidentiality level D = Download version R = Remote access version O = On-site access version [#]-[#]-[#](beta) Indicator for the release version First digit: the main release number is incremented with every further wave in the Scientific Use File; e.g., the first digit 5 implies that data of the first five survey waves are included in the release Second digit: the major update number is incremented with every bigger change to the Scientific Use File; major updates affect the data structure, so updating the syntax files may be necessary Third digit: the minor update number is incremented with every smaller change to the Scientific Use File; minor updates affect the content of cells, so updating the syntax files is not necessary beta: this suffix indicates a preliminary Scientific Use File release which allows users to test the data before the main release; the beta release is no longer available after the main release
+Element Definition SC[1-6] Indicator for the starting cohort 1 = Newborns 2 = Kindergarten 3 = Fifth-grade students 4 = Ninth-grade students 5 = First-year university students 6 = Adults [filename] Meaning of the file name Prefix : $x = cross-sectional file; sp = spell file; p = panel file$ Keyword: indicates the content of the corresponding file (e.g., data file xTarget contains cross-sectional data from the target questionnaire; spSchool contains spell data from the school history) File names of generated datasets do not have a prefix and always start with a capital letter (e.g., CohortProfile, Weights) [D,R,O] Indicator for the confidentiality level D = Download versionR = Remote access versionO = On-site access version [#]-[#]-[#](beta) Indicator for the release version First digit: the main release number is incremented with every further wave in the Scientific Use File; e. g., the first digit 5 implies that data of the first five survey waves are included in the release Second digit: the major update number is incremented with every bigger change to the Scientific Use File; major updates affect the data structure, so updating the syntax files may be necessary Third digit: the minor update number is incremented with every smaller change to the Scientific Use File; minor updates affect the content of cells, so updating the syntax files is not necessary beta: this suffix indicates a preliminary Scientific Use File release which allows users to test the data before the main release; the beta release is no longer available after the main release

-To give an example, the physical file SC5_CohortProfile_D_11.0.0.dta refers to the CohortProfile data of Starting Cohort 5 in its Download version of the Scientific Use File release 11.0.0, filed in Stata format.
+For instance, the file SC5\CohortProfile\D\14.0.0.dta refers to the CohortProfile data of Starting Cohort 5 in its Download version of the Scientific Use File release 14.0.0.